GeekLaunch/geeklaunch.github.io/content/blog/modern-dearth-of-intelligent-crypto.md

 At this point in time, there is no excuse for a contract that expects to be seeing a decent amount of volume to not publish regular audits.

 Solidity contracts absolutely.
 There are quite a few respectable auditing firms with Solidity experience.
 Other protocols may still be in their infancy in this regard, but that won't stop hackers&mdash;it should be just as high of a priority for a protocol to onboard competent developers as competent auditors.

+### Miscellaneous

+- Don't hardcode gas values.
+[Protocols can and will change them](https://eips.ethereum.org/EIPS/eip-150).
+- Be aware of function access modifiers.
+- Be wary of any sort of looping or iterating operation.
+(First, make sure you couldn't remove the loop entirely by using something like [the pull model](#the-pull-model).)
+If it is possible that the collection over which you are iterating could grow to a point where the gas would become prohibitively expensive, consider condensing the data (would a Merkle tree suffice?) or paginating/limiting it.
+- Don't store private data on-chain.
+Blockchains are public.[^public]

+[^public]: Except for a small, but growing number: [Monero](https://www.getmonero.org/), [ZCash](https://z.cash/), [Mina](https://minaprotocol.com/).

 ---